- ホーム

 - > regional history

-This book examines a military occupation famous for institutional changes, state building, and Russia s military and political endeavours in Eastern Europe.
-However, these topics are not the focus of the research presented here.
-Instead, we turn our attention to the actors and realities that are fundamental to the idea of military occupation: the armed forces, their deployment, their interaction with the local population and authorities.
-At the same time, this is not a plunge solely into military history.
-It is an attempt to write social history stemming from the military side of the story.
-This book is a sketch of how military occupation perturbed the everyday life of the people of Wallachia, how the experience of different social groups varied, how victims addressed their troubles before authorities, and how the latter reacted.
-It is about an occupant, and about a society mirrored by the realities of military occupation.
+This book examines a military occupation famous for institutional changes, state building, and Russia's military and political endeavours in Eastern Europe.
+However, these topics are not the focus of this book.
+Instead, it focuses on the actors and realities that are fundamental to the idea of military occupation, namely the armed forces, their deployment, and their interaction with the local population and authorities.
+At the same time, this book is not a work of purely military history, but also one of social history.
+It explores how military occupation influenced the everyday life of the people of Wallachia, how the experience of different social groups varied, how victims addressed their troubles before authorities, and how the latter reacted.

 Introduction: A historiographical paradox.- 1.
 Wallachia at the crossroads.- 2.
 Population, society, economy.- 3.
 Voicing grievances in an unequal society.- 4.
 Conflicts: An overview.- 5.
 The burden of occupation: Shared by all unevenly.- 6.
 The accused soldiers: Portraits of aggressors.- 7.
 Less one-sided: When civilians fought back.- 8.
 Courses of justice.- 9.
 Beyond the official narrative.- Conclusion: 'A peaceful quartering'.